extrange/nixos-config/README.md

 ## Todo

-- git credentials - gh?
+- git credentials - gcm + passphrase in git config?
 - phase out startingpoint
-- nfs mounts
 - script to install nixos from commandline (and try myself also)
-- desktop scaling, monitor position, don't sleep/dim/lock
-- clean up tailscale old devices
+- DND on timer

 ## Stuff to configure manually after install